zachvalenta/jvns.ca/content/post/2018-09-01-learning-skills-you-can-practice.markdown

 But how do you teach yourself hard things?
 I've talked before about having a [growth mindset](https://www.mindsetworks.com/science/), which is about replacing the belief "I'm bad at X" with "I'm haven't learned about X yet".

 There's a lot more to learning than a positive attitude, though!
+Learning is a skill which takes a lot of work to get better at.
 So this blog post is about specific learning skills that I've worked on over time.
 They are:

 1. Identify what you don't understand (maybe the most important one)
 2. Have confidence in your knowledge